Cat Arthritis: Early Signs and Simple Home Changes That May Help

 • Sleeping in different places that feel warmer, softer, or easier to reach

-3) When to call the vet (red flags)
+3) When to call the vet

 Sudden inability to walk or stand

-Dragging a leg, collapsing, or severe weakness.
+Dragging a leg, collapsing, or severe weakness is not a typical slow arthritis pattern.

 Severe pain signs